Memorial Day is a holiday that elicits thoughts of beach BBQs, picnics, and fun-filled family gatherings.

 Lightly oil grill grates.
 Grill should be at medium-high to high heat.
 Arrange the ears on the grill.
 Cover and cook, turning occasionally until husks are lightly charred and corn is tender, about 15-20 minutes.

 Remove ears from the grill.
 Pull back husks and butter each ear with herbed compound butter.
+Our homemade version includes garlic and assorted fresh herbs, fresh from the garden.
 Sprinkle with salt, pepper and/or smoked paprika if desired and serve.

 Do you enjoy hosting a barbecue for family and friends to celebrate the holiday?
 Tell us about your own traditions in the comments.